 We found this peanut butter almost right next door in Grand Rapids, Michigan.
 Like most of the simple great foods in our catalog (e.g., heirloom corn polenta), it’s the result of much care and very little processing.

-The result is not an air-whipped, sugar-filled concoction but a natural, intense, rich, mouthwatering sensation that sells out regularly.
+That traditional product is not an air-whipped, sugar-filled concoction but a natural, intense, rich, mouthwatering sensation that sells out regularly.
 Get a couple jars, quick.

 "Coarsely ground in small batches and lightly seasoned with sea salt, it is neither creamy nor chunky but totally irresistible."